 Contact Our Experienced Kansas City Car Accident Attorneys

 While seeking medical care for the injuries you have suffered should always be your first priority after an accident, it’s also important to act quickly to protect your right to compensation for the damages you have suffered.
 An experienced personal injury attorney can establish liability, document your accident-related damages, and negotiate with the at-fault driver’s insurance company on your behalf.

 Foster Wallace is committed to providing aggressive representation for individuals who’ve been injured due to another driver’s negligence.
-Call today to schedule an initial consultation to discuss your legal options.
+Schedule an initial consultation with our Kansas City personal injury attorneys to discuss your legal options.